delabassee/odl2021-lab/step/serialization-filter-v2.md

 </copy>
 ```

-And copy in the below `Exploit` class:
+And copy it the following code:

 ```java
 <copy>